Current TREATMENT

 OUR SOLUTION: A NON-INVASIVE ULTRASOUND THERAPY

 To treat calcific aortic stenosis, Cardiawave has developed a Non-Invasive Ultrasound Therapy (NIUT).
-NIUT consists in repairing the aortic valve, not replacing it.
+NIUT consists in softening the aortic valve, not replacing it.
 No surgery is required.
-Our unique approach could represent both an alternative and a complementary approach to current procedures.

 TODAY WITH THE CURRENT MEDICAL RESPONSE